ogunlao/yoruba_speech_project/README.md

 ## Preprocessing

+preprocessing involved;

+- validating data for errors and removing corrupt files
+- merging folders
+- splitting data into train, val and test samples

+Two main dataset directory with subdirectories;

+- `recordings` contain the unprocessed recorded files and metadata
+- `data/records` contain split data

+Raw speech dataset split into;

-- 1 hour of data (split into train and val)
+- 1 hour of speech data (split into train and val)
-- 1 hour of test set
+- 1 hour of speech as test set
-- Additional extra 1 hour as extra data
+- Additional extra 1 hour of speech as extra data
+- each contained in `data/records/train`, `data/records/val`, `data/records/extra` respectively

 All preprocessing can be accessed through the notebook `yoruba_speech_preprocessing` and script `yor_processor`

-Note that a python installation is required with some other dependencies;
+Note that a python installation is required with some dependencies;

 - numpy
 - wave
 - contextlib

+## Application

+The dataset can be used majorly for low-resource speech modelling.
+An example is to learn a global representation using some high-resource data like LibriSpeech and fine-tune on this dataset for Speech-to-text.

 ## Problems Encountered

-- Time and patience is required to collect good recorded speech of a large amount
+- Difficult to eliminate noise from the surrounding, when recording.
+- Some words in text were difficult to pronounce without proper accents.
-- Noise and distractions can be a hinderance to getting a good dataset
+- Recording speech takes time and can become uninteresting to perform quickly.

 ## Contributing